Yance Sayuri

-Yance Sayuri (born 22 September 1997) is an Indonesian professional footballer who plays as a left-back or winger for Liga 1 club PSM Makassar.
-His twin brother Yakob is also a footballer and play for PSM Makassar.
+Yance Sayuri (born 22 September 1997), commonly known as Yann, is an Indonesian professional footballer who plays as a left-back or winger for Liga 1 club Malut United and the Indonesia national team.
+His twin brother Yakob is also a footballer and plays for Malut United.

 Club career

 PSM Makassar

-Sayuri signed for Liga 1 club PSM Makassar in 2021.
+Yance signed for Liga 1 club PSM Makassar in 2021.
 He made his league debut on 26 October against Persikabo 1973.

-On 8 December 2022, Sayuri scored his first league goal for PSM Makassar in a 3–1 won over Persita Tangerang.
+On 8 December 2022, Yance scored his first league goal for PSM Makassar in a 3–1 won over Persita Tangerang.

-On 9 February 2023, Sayuri scored in a 4–1 home win over PS Barito Putera.
+On 9 February 2023, Yance scored in a 4–1 home win over PS Barito Putera.
 Five days later, he scored the winning goal in a 2–1 win over Persib Bandung.
 On 5 March, he scored again in a 3–2 home win over Persis Solo.

+Malut United

+On 1 July 2024, Yance alongside with his brother Yakob, signed with Malut United.
+On 21 September 2024, Yance scored his first goal for the club against Bali United.

+On 16 May 2025, Yance scored his first hat-trick in career against PSIS Semarang in a 5–1 win.

+International career

+In March 2023, Yance received his first called-up to the national team by Shin Tae-yong.
+On 28 March, Yance made his debut against Burundi, playing alongside his twin brother, Yakob, making them the first twin brothers that played at the same time for the Indonesia senior team.

+On 10 June 2025, Yance made his second cap for the national team under Patrick Kluivert against Japan where he played full match in the last game of third round of 2026 FIFA World Cup qualification.